 Advertorial marketing involves paying a fee for content placed in the media.
 It provides specific, guaranteed information about a brand in the form of an article.

-Whilst earned media is at least 6x more trusted than paid advertising, we understand that sometimes, clients are after faster, guaranteed coverage.
+While earned media enjoys more than six times the trust of paid advertising, we acknowledge that some clients seek swift, guaranteed coverage.

-As the name suggests, an advertorial is a cross between an advertisement (known as marketing) and earned editorial content (known as PR).
-For an agreed rate, a media outlet agrees to run in-depth branded content, usually about a specific product or service, which is then delivered to the consumer in the form of a news article.
+Enter the advertorial—a fusion of advertising (commonly known as marketing) and earned editorial content (known as PR).
+At an agreed-upon rate, a media outlet commits to featuring in-depth branded content, often centered around a specific product or service.
+This content is then presented to consumers in the form of a news article.

-This long format content allows us to promote specific details and selling points that are not always able to be featured in other mediums or earned content articles.
+The extended format of advertorials empowers us to highlight specific details and selling points that may not find adequate space in other mediums or earned content articles.